cvc5/ethos/user_manual.md

 ## Command line options of ethos

 The Ethos command line interface can be invoked by `ethos <option>* <file>` where `<option>` is one of the following:
-- `--binder-fresh`: binders generate fresh variables when parsed in proof files.
+- `--binder-fresh`: binders generate fresh variables when parsed in reference files.
 - `--help`: displays a help message.
+- `--normalize-num`: treat numeral literals as syntax sugar for (integral) rational literals.
 - `--no-normalize-dec`: do not treat decimal literals as syntax sugar for rational literals.
 - `--no-normalize-hex`: do not treat hexadecimal literals as syntax sugar for binary literals.
 - `--no-parse-let`: do not treat `let` as a builtin symbol for specifying terms having shared subterms.